 If you’re looking for a unique venue to dine or sip on some quality cocktails then look no further than Trinity Place, a restaurant & bar built inside a turn-of-the-century Wall Street bank vault.

-So, if the idea of eating delicious food in a truly one-of-a-kind- location appeals to you, then this place should most definitely be marked as a “must-see” on your itinerary.
+So, if the idea of eating delicious food in a true one-of-a-kind location appeals to you, then this place should most definitely be marked as a “must-see” on your itinerary.
 A very unique thing to do in NYC.

 Feel Like You’re Flying With Indoor Skydiving

 Ever wanted to go skydiving but were scared of the crazy height you’d have to jump from?
 If so, you’re not alone.
 In fact, many people who have a phobia of flying would love to do this adrenaline-pumping activity… if only they could conquer their crippling fear of heights.

 Well, thankfully, now you can experience the thrill of this hair-raising pastime while keeping your feet (almost) on the ground with an indoor sky-diving experience.
 Patrons are positioned above a wind tunnel, which raises them off the ground and mimics the experience of flying.